 In this paper, we propose a single-radio multi-channel MAC protocol based on a star plus mesh topology to solve the limitation of existing works.
-Fig.2 shows an example of the proposed protocol.
-Likewise with Fig.1 (b), Fig.2 uses 4 channels and 14 nodes.
+Fig 3-2 shows an example of the proposed protocol.
+Likewise with Fig 3-1 (b), Fig 3-2 uses 4 channels and 14 nodes.
 The number on the circle means unique node number.
 To decrease data duplication and the number of required GTS slots, star topology is used.
-It reduces the data duplication, since it can guarantee the 2-hop transmission and also reduces the number of GTS slots because the coordinator aggregates data from other nodes and communicates in one time slot.
-As shown in Fig.2, this method can complement the energy inefficiency and data latency rather than Fig.1 (b).
+It reduces the data duplication, since it can guarantee the hop count to the nearest 2-hops and reduce the number of GTS slots because the coordinator aggregates data from other nodes and communicates in one time slot.
+As shown in Fig 3-2, this method can complement the energy inefficiency and data latency rather than Fig 3-1 (b).